tweag/FawltyDeps/README.md

   `"setup.cfg"`, `"pyproject.toml"`, or leave it unset (i.e. the default) for auto-detection (based on filename).
 - `install-deps`: Automatically install Python dependencies gathered with FawltyDeps into a temporary virtual environment.
-This will use `pip install`, which downloads packages from PyPI by default.
+This will use `uv` or `pip` to download and install packages from PyPI by default.
 - `exclude`: File/directory patterns to exclude/ignore when looking for code (imports), dependency declarations and/or Python environments.
 Defaults to `exclude = [".*"]`, meaning that hidden/dot paths are excluded from traversal.